 CCIWA owns the intellectual property, including copyright, in all content of its publications.

 Reproduction of any CCIWA publication is not permitted without prior written authorisation from CCIWA.
 If CCIWA grants permission, you must give appropriate attribution to the author and date of first publication.

 Members are not permitted to use the CCIWA name or logo, including on their websites or business stationery or to suggest that they are sponsored, endorsed by, or affiliated with, CCIWA without obtaining prior written authorisation from CCIWA.
 You acknowledge that all decisions as to whether to permit your use of the CCIWA name or logo are made by CCIWA in its absolute discretion.

 Changes to Terms and Conditions

 From time to time, CCIWA may update these Terms and Conditions.
-The updated Terms and Conditions will apply to all membership applications from the time of posting on our website and onwards.
+The updated Terms and Conditions will apply to all memberships from the time of posting on our website and onwards.